 The California mice depict both types of monogamy, social and sexual.
 This species of mice cannot mate with any unfamiliar individual.

-The male actively takes care of the young ones, with the male doing as much work in rearing the pups as the female.
+The male actively takes care of the young ones, with the male doing as much work rearing the pups as the female.

 Prairie voles are thought to be genetically programmed to have long-term mating partners.
 After finding their partners, the male and females form a strong bond.
 The male first courts the female.
 Soon after, she will go into estrus and then mate.